-Dancing ’til Dusk in Seattle is a project I have been photographing for seven years, 2011-2017.
+Dancing ’til Dusk in Seattle is a project I have been photographing for nine years, 2011-2019.
 Seattle Parks and Recreations produces and Dance for Joy organizes this free of charge public summer dance event in the parks around Seattle.

 I happened upon this event while photographing the streets of Seattle and it brought back memories of my mothers love of dancing the polka.
 It is wonderful to see the interconnection take place between the partners as opposed to seeing solo interaction with technology.
 I feel such joy as I watch the learning and playful behavior that takes place among friends, spouses, and strangers that come for a night of social interaction, human touch and dance.